How to Roast a Turkey for Thanksgiving

 If you aren't looking to invest in a roasting pan, you can use your broiler pan.
 Place a wire rack in the bottom of the broiler pan to keep the turkey out of the drippings.

-For unstuffed turkeys of the same weight, reduce the total cooking time by 15 to 45 minutes.
+For stuffed turkeys of the same weight, increase the total cooking time by 15 to 45 minutes.